Daniel-KM/Omeka-S-module-Guest/README.md

 A guest login form is provided in `/s/my_site/guest/login`.

+### Guest register form

+A guest login form is provided in `/s/my_site/guest/register`.

+### Guest blocks for login and register

+Site page blocks "Login" and "Register" are available too and can be added on any page.

 ### Terms agreement

 A check box allows to force guests to accept terms agreement.